Cosmarium: Taxonomy

 Cosmarium is the largest genus of desmids, with over 1,000 species.
 It is an artificial genus: the defining characteristics of the genus are vague and arbitrary, and there are some species that are intermediate between several different genera.
+For this reason, it has been called a wastebasket taxon.
 It is also not monophyletic, as molecular phylogenetic studies have shown that the form of Cosmarium evolved independently many times over.
 Despite this, the genus is still in use, because there is no known way of classifying desmids in line with their evolutionary history.

 Habitat

 Cosmarium and other desmid genera tend to prefer oligotrophic, somewhat acidic water habitats, but some species exist in more eutrophic and/or basic habitats.
 Some species, which are small and mostly plain, form a community known as a "Cosmarietum"; these may be further associated with a community of Closterium species forming a Cosmarietum-Closterietum association.